 With only one day till Comstock’s deadline, the team pinpointed the source of their problems as tainted hydrogen peroxide.
 However, the shooting went on.
 The new approach of filming in color necessitated trial and error.
 For example, they experimented with excessive makeup but discovered that mild makeup worked better.
 Other issues included frequent power interruptions and endless reshoots.

-Filming was continued through March 1917 and then into April 1917.
+Filming continued through March 1917 and then into April 1917.
 Diamond and Welch wouldn’t return to New York until late May.

 First Color Film In India